port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

 ```
 </details>

-:::note Add a New Column to the Change Request Table
+:::tip Add a New Column to the Change Request Table
 Add a new column named `external_tags` to your `change_request` table in ServiceNow to associate deployment requests with their corresponding Port context.
 Follow the [ServiceNow documentation](https://developer.servicenow.com/dev.do#!/learn/learning-plans/xanadu/new_to_servicenow/app_store_learnv2_buildneedit_xanadu_adding_fields_to_a_table) to complete this step.
 :::